 This has the effect of greatly reducing the overhead needed to examine the packet and allows the use of any kind of transport network, transparently to the MPLS network.
 In other words, an MPLS network can make use of underlying transport technologies like Frame Relay or ATM, without it having any impact to the performance of the network.

 What’s on the Horizon for MPLS

-MPLS is a smart wide-area network idea and has its use in today's branch office communication, owing to the reasons listed earlier.
-MPLS can be very costly however, as it is localized network architecture that is in most cases operated and provided as a service by a carrier.
+An MPLS network is a smart wide-area network idea and has its use in today’s branch office communications, owing to the reasons listed earlier.
+An MPLS network can be very costly however, as it is localized network architecture that is in most cases operated and provided as a service by a carrier.
 The premium pricing of MPLS also comes with limitations.
-As an example in today's diversified WAN architectures, relying on a single WAN transport for connectivity is a design flaw.
-However, combined with a WAN orchestration approach, MPLS still has some role to play in the near future.
+As an example, in today’s diversified WAN architectures, relying on a single WAN transport for connectivity is a design flaw.
+However, combined with a WAN orchestration approach, MPLS networks still have some role to play in the near future.

-The world of networking is always growing, so it's hard to say what will be in place in even a few years.
-Wireless technologies, as well as broadband technologies continue to evolve, and this is bound to have an impact on wide area networking in general, given the fact that a rising swell of Software Defined WAN.
+The world of networking is always growing, so it’s hard to say what will be in place in even a few years.
+Wireless technologies, as well as broadband technologies continue to evolve, and this is bound to have an impact on wide area networking in general, given the fact that there is a rising swell of Software Defined WAN architecture and solutions.

 Mushroom Networks is the provider of SD-WAN (Software Defined WAN) and NFV solutions capable of Broadband Bonding that enables self-healing WAN networks that route around network problems such as latency, jitter and packet loss.